 The UPPAbaby Vista, on the other hand, comes in 8 colors including: Denny (Red and Silver), Georgie (Marine Blue and Carbon), Jake (Black and Carbon), Lindsey (Wheat and Silver), Maya (Marigold and Carbon), Pascal (Grey and Carbon), Samantha (Amethyst and Carbon), and Taylor (Indigo and Silver).

-While both strollers are equipped with storage baskets as features and not as accessories, there are still some differences in their sizes and positions.
+While both strollers are equipped with storage baskets as features and not as accessories, there are still some differences in sizes and positions of UPPAbaby Vista Vs. City Select.

 The City Select comes with a large storage basket beneath the seat.
 In that basket, you can place toys, diaper bags, a handbag, and various other times you may need.
 The opening of the basket is also closed off to keep everything inside while you move.